 18. Dog Carrier

-Getting a puppy is like embarking on a new and rewarding journey with lots of changes for both of you.
-Hope this checklist gives you more confidence in caring for your new pup.
+Getting a puppy is like embarking on a new and rewarding journey with lots of changes for both you and your pup.
+We hope that this new puppy checklist will give you more confidence in caring for your new pup.